 Designed by architects Sarma&Norde, the Nordea building is 8000 m2 Grade A office premises recognised as a prime example of green building architecture and construction.

 The concept of underfloor air conditioning has now been fully adopted by leading developers in Latvia seeking an alternative comfort cooling solution that can be easily adopted into older building stock, adapt to future changes in office configuration as well as cater to extreme climate fluctuations experienced in Riga.
-The established refurbishment market in the UK has proved the applicability of underfloor air conditioning to restoration and retrofit projects; Tricorn House in Birmingham, 196 Deansgate in Manchester and 180 Great Portland Street being some excellent examples.
-Plenum air conditioning can also maximise the floor to ceiling height in refurbishment projects.
+The established refurbishment market in the UK has proved the applicability of underfloor air conditioning to restoration and retrofit casestudies; Tricorn House in Birmingham, 196 Deansgate in Manchester and 180 Great Portland Street being some excellent examples.
+Plenum air conditioning can also maximise the floor to ceiling height in refurbishment casestudies.
 In the UK, older building stock often has features such as limited headroom and smaller floor plates making it a challenge for engineers to accommodate the preferred 2.5m headroom using traditional ceiling based air conditioning systems.
 Perimeter systems can be considered but this brings the penalty of loss of prime lettable space and also makes it difficult to ventilate internal areas.
 Without a minimum floor to ceiling height of around 2.5m letting agents are reluctant to promote commercial space as Grade A accommodation, all important to today’s corporate clients.

 196 Deansgate – Interior View

 The height saving benefits of under floor systems are well proven, but that is not all.
 Minimising waste and energy consumption is achievable through using modular and flexible equipment that is easy to operate, clean, maintain and re-use.
-In this way UFAC systems can help architects, developers and clients’ future proof their buildings for the next twenty, thirty or forty years.
+In this way UfAC systems can help architects, developers and clients’ future proof their buildings for the next twenty, thirty or forty years.
 The ability to adapt to change of use is all important and as most HVAC systems are fixed, they can easily become unsuitable or even redundant leading to huge wastage and high costs.